-Morgane Veronique Richardson, MA., is a DONA Certified Doula, Childbirth Educator, Bach Flower Therapist, and Certified Breastfeeding Counselor.
-She is also the Director-Elect of the NYC Doula Collective.
+Morgane Veronique Richardson, MA., is a DONA Certified Doula, Childbirth Educator, Certified Breastfeeding Counselor.
+She is also the Director of the NYC Doula Collective.

 Morgane combines her professional background in gender studies and health with a deep appreciation and respect for the birth process.
 Her work as a doula empowers expectant families by providing emotional, informational, and physical support during pregnancy, birth and postpartum.